Beyond Pizzas & Pies: 10 Essential Strategies for Supporting Fraction Sense, Grades 3–5, Second Edition

 • Connections to the Common Core for those states implementing the Common Core State Standards for Mathematics.

-(The accompanying DVD features 30 video clips filmed in actual classrooms.
+(The resource features 30 video clips filmed in actual classrooms.
 Clips range from 1 minute to 6 minutes in length with a total viewing time of approximately 70 minutes.)

 |Discussion questions for viewing each video clip|